strat0sphere/ThriftTutorial/thriftDocumentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Thrift Demo's documentation!
+Welcome to Thrift Tutorial!
 =======================================

 The purpose of this document is to describe step by step Thrift's installation and give simple examples of its usage.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    intro
    installation
+   thrift-types
    thrift-file
-   usage-examples
+   usage-example